A “Shivery, Shovelry” Fall and Winter, Promises The Farmers’ Almanac

 The Farmers’ Almanac: Wet, Cool Fall Punctuated with Severe Weather

 Major rain-producing storms are stirring up and heading south now.
+This year more than ever is a year for maintaining your boots, no one wants wet feet.
 This year The Farmers’ Almanac has issued a long-range weather forecast predicting:

 - Cool temperatures